tyroguru/BPFTrace-hol/bpftrace.md

 ## The bpftrace language

+bpftrace is a tracing tool for Linux which uses LLVM as a backend to compile bpfScript programs to eBPF-bytecode and makes use of libbpf and bcc for interacting with the Linux BPF subsystem, as well as existing Linux tracing capabilities: kernel dynamic tracing (kprobes), user-level dynamic tracing (uprobes), tracepoints, etc.

-In this lab we will work through some of the key language features of bpftrace.
+In this lab we will work through some of the key features of bpftrace and its language which is known as `bpfScript`.
 It is not an exhaustive treatment of the language but rather the key concepts.
-I refer you to the [bpftrace Reference Guide](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md) for details on all language features.
+I refer you to the [bpftrace manual](https://github.com/bpftrace/bpftrace/blob/master/man/adoc/bpftrace.adoc) for details on all language features.

-**bpftrace** is a language that is specifically designed for tracing user and kernel software.
+**bpftrace** is specifically designed for tracing user and kernel software.
 Its primary purpose is to facilitate observation of software behaviour.
 As such, it provides a number of key language primitives that enable us to gain detailed insights into the real runtime behaviour of the code we write (which is rarely what we think it actually is!).
 In this section we will look at the key language primitives and some techniques which enable us to obtain fresh insights.

 ## Dynamic Tracing - So What!??